saniyashah1099/modular_connector/README.md

 ![symbol_mapper_image!](symbol_mapper_image.png)

 4) For task 5, firstly, we need to create a timescaledb database.
-Assuming the user has timescaledb, open terminal and run the following command -><br>
+Assuming the user has timescaledb installed, open terminal and run the following command -><br>
  "docker exec -it timescaledb psql -U postgres -d postgres"<br><br>

 5) This would take us inside postgres database and we create a dummy database with this command -><br>